VeriBlock/pop-phl/test/README.md

 Note: gdb attach step may require ptrace_scope to be modified, or `sudo` preceding the `gdb`.
 See this link for considerations: https://www.kernel.org/doc/Documentation/security/Yama.txt

-Often while debugging rpc calls from functional tests, the test might reach timeout before process can return a response.
-Use `--timeout-factor 0` to disable all rpc timeouts for that partcular functional test.
-Ex: `test/functional/wallet_hd.py --timeout-factor 0`.

 ##### Profiling